rubenreh/Hand-Hero/README.md

 Hand Hero integrates computer vision and embedded systems to offer a gesture-based control solution.
 Using OpenCV for gesture recognition and an Arduino for device management, Hand Hero allows users to control mechanical and electronic devices with simple hand movements.

+## Usage

+1. **Run the C++ Application**: Launch the C++ program to start hand gesture recognition.
+The application will use the webcam to capture and analyze hand movements.
+2. **Perform Gestures**:
+   - **Thumbs Up**: The system will activate the motor to open a door and light up the LED.
+   - **Fist**: The system will sound the buzzer and illuminate the LED.
+3. **Monitor Feedback**: Observe the responses of the motor, buzzer, and LED to ensure the system is working as expected.

 ## Features

 - **Gesture Recognition**: Detects and interprets hand gestures using OpenCV.